 Another surprise to me was Paul’s direct engagement with members of the audience.
 He asked a young girl on stage who had drawn a poster for him and signed it.
 July 19 happened to be her birthday – the coolest present ever, I suppose!

 Paul also called a teacher on stage with a sign that asked, ‘Could you sign this for show and tell?’
 He ended up signing two autographs on one of her arms!
 I guess taking showers just became more complicated for the teacher!

-So the next day we went to Hershey’s Chocolate World where we went on a historic trolley tour through Hershey.
+So the next day we visited Hershey’s Chocolate World where we went on a historic trolley tour around town.
 The tour guide was a cheerful 18-year-old, who also apparently happened to be a big Beatles fan.
-So he started talking about the show, noting the Hoeffner bass Paul used was his second such bass guitar from 1963.
+So he started talking about the show, noting the Höfner bass Paul used was his second such instrument from 1963.
 His first had been stolen.
-He also said he also really wanted Paul to play Help, so he started shouting ‘Help, Help!’
+He added he also he really wanted Paul to play Help, so he started shouting ‘Help, Help’ during the concert.
 Very quickly people around him had concerned looks on their faces and started asking him whether he was okay!

 Last but not least, I’d like to acknowledge Paul’s fantastic band.
-Guitarists Rusty Anderson and Brian Ray, who also plays bass for some of the songs; keyboarder, Paul Wickens; and drummer, Abe Laboriel, Jr. did an outstanding job to back up Paul!
+Guitarists Rusty Anderson and Brian Ray, who also plays bass on some of the songs; keyboarder, Paul Wickens; and drummer, Abe Laboriel, Jr. did an outstanding job backing up Paul!